Sucking and Malocclusion

 Thumb-sucking, finger-sucking, and pacifier use can cause malocclusion (poor bite) in young children.
 But when a child stops the sucking habit, the teeth naturally begin moving back to their normal positions.

 Infants are born with a natural sucking reflex, and it's common for this reflex to evolve into a comforting behavior.
-But thumb- and finger-sucking and pacifier use for more than 4 to 6 hours per 24 hours can eventually:
+But thumb- and finger-sucking and pacifier use for more than 4 to 6 hours in 24 hours can eventually:

 - Push the upper front teeth (incisors) outward and the lower incisors inward (overjet).